tomtominator/Toms-Lathe-and-Saw/index.md

 ## Crafted from Local Wood
 Dead trees are given new life and beauty through these projects.
-As projects usually don't require large amounts of wood, most wood is sourced from my backyard.
-Here are photos showing various types of trees and their respective grain coloring:
+As projects usually don't require large amounts of wood, most wood is sourced from my backyard, especially wood for spoons.
+Here are photos showing various types of trees I use and their respective grain coloring:

 ### Cyprus